-- Our car seat expert will be based in the car park in designated bays so that you can bring your car to our expert and have your seat checked.
+- Our car seat expert will be based in the car park in designated bays.
+You can bring your car to our expert and have your seat checked.

-For expert advice regarding choosing and fitting a new car seat, please see the link to the Good Egg Safety Website:-
+Get expert advice for choosing and fitting a new car seat, from the Good Egg Safety Website.

 Next child car seat check events